rwblokzijl/Msc-thesis-EuroToken/thesis.md

 achieve this a validation is performed with Bob's associated validator.
 This is done by sending the validator a finality proposal.

-Bob's validator will sign the finality proposal iff, all "receiving transactions" from wallets associated with this validator (including Bob's) are valid.

-Since the validation is performed by Alice, yet Bob's chain has to be verified, during the transaction, Alice requests all information that is required to validate Bob's chain.
-Alice will deliver this information to the validator with the finality proposal.
+The finality proposal block includes notes a list of hashes that point to transactions from Bob.
+Together with this block for the validator to sign, Alice will send all of Bobs blocks from the last transaction to validate to the last block the validator knows about.
+The way for Alice to determine what information this is, is explained in the section on checkpointing later in this chapter.
+In addition to Bob's blocks, she will also send her "accepting blocks" that include the transaction in her chain.
+This is to make sure she can only claim a transaction from Bob once.
+Bob's validator will then verify:

+1. That there are no other transactions that conflict with the one to Alice.
+2. That there are no other "accpeting blocks" already linked to this transaction.
+3. That Bob's chain is valid up to the last transaction to verify.

-Bob's validator will verify that there are no other transactions that conflict with the one from Alice.
-And if this is the case it will sign the proposal.
-If a later transaction from Bob is received that marks a fork in his chain, the form from Alice becomes the only accepted fork, and the other one is rejected.
+If this is the case it will sign the proposal.
+If a later transaction from Bob is received that marks a fork in his chain, the fork from Alice becomes the only accepted fork, and the other one is rejected.
+Using this finality statements as proof of this, Alice is now allowed to spend the output of the transaction.

 In the case that a different fork from Bob has arrived at the validator first, the fork where Alice receives money is rejected.
-In this case, since Alice has already accepted the transaction in her chain and may have built other transactions after it, she could be requested to roll-back this block before the validator will accept it.
-Since Alice is not permitted to spend the funds from Bob until it has been finalised this is the point where double spending is prevented.
+Since Alice has already accepted the transaction in her chain and may have built other transactions after it (though not spent the output), she could be requested to submit a new finality proposal without this block.
+Since Alice is not permitted to spend the funds from Bob until it has been finalised this is the point where double spending is handled.

-Note that the specific handling of this event might not involve a roll-back block.
+Note that the specific handling of this event might not involve the forfeiture of a transaction.
 We discuss this further in the section on off-line payments and conflict resolution.

-Once the verifier has verified and finalised a number of transactions, their received amounts can be included in the spendable balance of Alice.

 ### Verification